Stonewall National Monument: National and city landmark statuses

+National monument designation

-On June 23, 2015, the Stonewall Inn became a New York City Landmark, making it the first city landmark to commemorate an LGBT icon.
-The designation prompted Greenwich Village residents to lobby for the inn and the adjacent park to be labeled a national monument.
+After Stonewall Inn was designated as a city landmark, Greenwich Village residents lobbied for the bar and the adjacent park to be labeled a national monument.
 Some members of Manhattan Community Board 2 wrote a letter to the National Park Service (NPS) to request such a status for the Stonewall site.
 The GVSHP also supported a national monument designation for the site.
 In 2016, The Trust for Public Land helped New York City prepare the property for transfer.
 The Trust for Public Land worked with the NPS and NYC Parks to preserve the Stonewall Inn and recast Christopher Park as the Stonewall National Monument.

 On June 24, 2016, President Barack Obama officially designated the Stonewall National Monument, making it the United States' first national monument designated for an LGBT historic site.
 The dedication ceremony was attended by New York City mayor Bill de Blasio; Senator Kirsten Gillibrand; Secretary of the Interior Sally Jewell; and the Stonewall Inn's owners.
 Some attendees saw the dedication as important because the Orlando, Florida, nightclub shooting, which had occurred two weeks prior to the dedication, had claimed the lives of 49 people, many of them gay Latino Americans.
 The national monument encompasses a 7.7 acre area that includes the Stonewall Inn, Christopher Street Park, the block of Christopher Street bordering the park, and segments of some adjacent streets.
 Only the park was transferred to NPS ownership.
 The National Park Foundation formed a new nonprofit organization to raise $2 million in funds for a ranger station, visitor center, community activities, and interpretive exhibits for the monument.
 In October 2017, a rainbow LGBT flag was raised on the monument, making it the first officially maintained LGBT flag at a federal monument.

+The LGBT+ rights organization Pride Live tried to develop a visitor center for the monument for several years after its designation.
+Pride Live began negotiating with the owner of the property at 51 Christopher Street in 2019; that building included a vacant storefront that had formerly been part of the inn.
+The building was placed for sale in June 2021, but Pride Live and the property owner ultimately came to an agreement.
+In June 2022, Pride Live announced that it would build the visitor center at 51 Christopher Street.
+MBB Architects was hired to design the visitor center, while Local Projects was responsible for designing the exhibits.
+Pride Live raised $3.2 million for its construction and development and plans to operate the center in cooperation with the NPS.
+The visitor center opened on June 28, 2024, as the first official national visitors center dedicated to the LGBTQ+ experience to open anywhere in the world.
+Numerous politicians and celebrities participated in the inauguration ceremonies, and the New York City Subway's Christopher Street–Sheridan Square station was renamed the Christopher Street–Stonewall station on the same day.